AN EDGE OF THE EMPIRE ACTUAL PLAY PODCAST

 The members of Tabletop Squadron are a group of friends out of Texas who have been playing rpgs together for a few years now.

-Our story follows Karma, a no-nonsense Nautolan bounty hunter, Sabos, a confused Togrutan wannabe-politican, Xianna, a Twi’lek thief who’s the definition of “hot mess”, and Tink, a large and lovable Gigoran slicer.
+Our story starts out following Karma, a no-nonsense Nautolan bounty hunter, Sabos, a confused Togrutan wannabe-politican, Xianna, a Twi’lek thief who’s the definition of “hot mess”, and Tink, a large and lovable Gigoran slicer.
 Having been hired by a mysterious benefactor to complete some less than legal jobs, they, and their ship the Afternoon Delight, hop from planet to planet and hope to stay under the Empire’s radar.